LollipopXbiscuit/fluffy-goggles/replit.md

 # Overview

-TelegramStarsBot is a Telegram bot that enables users to purchase digital images using Telegram Stars (XTR), Telegram's internal currency system.
-The bot demonstrates integration with Telegram's payment system, providing a simple e-commerce experience within the Telegram platform.
-Users can browse, purchase, and receive digital content directly through the bot interface.
+WishBot is a comprehensive Telegram bot featuring a custom currency system called "Wish" (☆W) with integrated marketplace functionality.
+Users can earn, transfer, and spend wishes on waifu cards through both a daily shop and peer-to-peer marketplace.
+The bot includes Telegram Stars integration for purchasing wishes and connects to MongoDB for persistent data storage.

 # User Preferences